Rainer Maria Rilke: Switzerland and Muzot (1919–1926)

 On 11 June 1919, Rilke travelled from Munich to Switzerland.
-He met Polish-German painter Baladine Klossowska, with whom he was in relationship to his death in 1926.
+He met Polish-German painter Baladine Klossowska, with whom he was in a relationship to his death in 1926.
 The outward motive was an invitation to lecture in Zurich, but the real reason was the wish to escape the post-war chaos and take up his work on the Duino Elegies once again.
 The search for a suitable and affordable place to live proved to be very difficult.
 Among other places, Rilke lived in Soglio, Locarno and Berg am Irchel.
-It was only in mid-1921 that was he able to find a permanent residence in the Château de Muzot in the commune of Veyras, close to Sierre in Valais.
+It was only in mid-1921 that he was able to find a permanent residence in the Château de Muzot in the commune of Veyras, close to Sierre in Valais.
 In an intense creative period, Rilke completed the Duino Elegies in several weeks in February 1922.
 Before and after this period, Rilke rapidly wrote both parts of the poem cycle Sonnets to Orpheus containing 55 entire sonnets.
 Together, these two have often been taken as constituting the high points of Rilke's work.
 In May 1922, Rilke's patron Werner Reinhart bought and renovated Muzot so that Rilke could live there rent-free.

 During this time, Reinhart introduced Rilke to his protégée, the Australian violinist Alma Moodie.
 Rilke was so impressed with her playing that he wrote in a letter: "What a sound, what richness, what determination.
 That and the Sonnets to Orpheus, those were two strings of the same voice.
 And she plays mostly Bach!
 Muzot has received its musical christening..."

 From 1923 on, Rilke increasingly struggled with health problems that necessitated many long stays at a sanatorium in Territet near Montreux on Lake Geneva.
 His long stay in Paris between January and August 1925 was an attempt to escape his illness through a change in location and living conditions.
 Despite this, numerous important individual poems appeared in the years 1923–1926 (including Gong and Mausoleum), as well as his abundant lyrical work in French.
 His book of French poems Vergers was published in 1926.